ns-rse/git-collaboration/episodes/git_hygiene.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 2
+## Challenge 3

-In your pairs exclude files with the extension `.csv` and `.pkl` from being added to the `python-maths` project by adding the appropriate pattern to the `.gitignore` file to a new branch and merge it into the `main` branch via a pull-request, assigning it to the other person for review.
+In your pairs exclude files with the extension `.csv` and `.pkl` from being added to the `python-maths` project by adding the appropriate pattern to the `.gitignore` file on a new branch and merge it into the `main` branch via a pull-request, assigning it to the other person for review.

 :::::::::::::::::::::::: solution